- Rheumatoid Arthritis Slideshow Pictures

 How is mixed connective tissue disease treated?

-For the joint and muscle pains of mixed connective tissue disease, treatment options include NSAIDs, low-dose prednisone, hydroxychloroquine, and methotrexate can be helpful.
+For the joint and muscle pains of mixed connective tissue disease, treatment options including NSAIDs, low-dose prednisone, hydroxychloroquine, and methotrexate can be helpful.
 Sometimes TNF blockers infliximab (Remicade), etanercept (Enbrel), or adalimumab (Humira) are considered for inflammatory arthritis.
 Physical therapy for certain joints is sometimes helpful.
-For pulmonary hypertension, medications that tend to open the arteries to the lungs are used along with blood thinning drugs and even supplemental oxygen.
+For pulmonary hypertension, medications that tend to open the arteries to the lungs are used along with blood-thinning drugs and even supplemental oxygen.
 For interstitial lung disease, prednisone and cyclophosphamide are considered.
-To prevent damage to the kidneys, angiotensin converting enzyme inhibitors, such as captopril (Capoten), enalapril (Vasotec) are used, especially if blood pressure is elevated.
-Esophagus irritation and heartburn can be prevented by elevating the head of the bed and relieved with omeprazole (Prilosec) or lansoprazole (Prevacid).
+Angiotensin-converting enzyme inhibitors, such as captopril (Capoten) and enalapril (Vasotec), are used to prevent damage to the kidneys, especially if blood pressure is elevated.
+Esophagus irritation and heartburn can be prevented by elevating the head of the bed and can be relieved with omeprazole (Prilosec) or lansoprazole (Prevacid).
 Antacids can also be helpful.
-Constipation, cramping and diarrhea is sometimes caused by bacteria that can be treated with tetracycline or erythromycin.
+Constipation, cramping, and diarrhea are sometimes caused by bacteria that can be treated with tetracycline or erythromycin.